 Gastroesophageal reflux disease, or GERD, is a common disorder affecting both adults and children, which results from the back-flow of acidic stomach contents into the esophagus.
 GERD is often accompanied by persistent symptoms, such as chronic heartburn and regurgitation of acid.
 But sometimes there are no apparent symptoms, and the presence of GERD is revealed when complications become evident.
 One uncommon complication is Barrett’s esophagus, a potentially pre-cancerous condition associated with esophageal cancer.
 Symptoms of GERD vary from person to person.
 The majority of people with GERD have mild symptoms, with no visible evidence of tissue damage and little risk of developing complications.
 There are several treatment options available for individuals suffering from GERD.

 Gastroparesis, or paralysis of the stomach, refers to a stomach that empties slowly.
 Gastroparesis is characterized by symptoms from the delayed emptying of food, namely: bloating, nausea, vomiting or feeling full after eating only a small amount of food.
-Gastroparesis can occur as a result of several conditions; it can occur in up to 30% to 50% of patients with diabetes mellitus.
+Gastroparesis can occur as a result of several conditions, including being present in 30% to 50% of patients with diabetes mellitus.
 A person with diabetic gastroparesis may have episodes of high and low blood sugar levels due to the unpredictable emptying of food from the stomach, leading to diabetic complications.
 Other causes of gastroparesis include Parkinson's disease and some medications, especially narcotic pain medications.
-In many patients a cause of the gastroparesis cannot be found and the disorder is termed idiopathic gastroparesis.
+In many patients the cause of the gastroparesis cannot be found and the disorder is termed idiopathic gastroparesis.
 Over the last several years, as more is being found out about gastroparesis, it has become clear this condition affects many people and the condition can cause a wide range of symptoms of differing severity.

 Approximately 13,000 new cases of esophageal cancer are diagnosed every year in this country.
 Although the causes of this cancer are unknown, it is thought that this cancer may be more prevalent in individuals who develop Barrett’s esophagus.
-Diagnosis usually occurs when the disease is in an advanced stage; early screening tools are currently unavailable.
+Diagnosis typically occurs when the disease is in an advanced stage because early screening tools are currently unavailable.